 To a doctor, the growths on the cervix may appear blue-black or reddish.

-The medical community has yet to determine a cause of cervical endometriosis.
+Despite ongoing research, the medical community has yet to determine the cause of cervical endometriosis.

 - any involving loop excision

 Cervical endometriosis does not directly affect the chance of conceiving.